cxrlos/todo-vimst/README.md

 # This creates a single task with the content "This is a multi-line task that spans multiple lines"
 ```

-todo-vimst now supports file type-specific comment parsing, ensuring that the correct comment syntax is used for each programming language.
+todo-vimst supports file type-specific comment parsing, ensuring that the correct comment syntax is used for each programming language.
 It recognizes common file types such as Python, C, Java, JavaScript, Lua, and more.

 ## 🐛 Troubleshooting